Amaury Guichon

-Amaury Guichon (born 15 March 1991) is a French-Swiss pastry chef.
+Amaury Guichon (born 15 March 1991) is a French-Swiss pastry chef and chocolatier.
 He is known for his pastry designs and chocolate sculptures.

 Early life and training

-Guichon was born to a Swiss mother and a French father and grew up on the Haute-Savoie–Romandy border near Geneva.
-He has an older brother.
-In 2005 at the age of 14, he began his culinary training at the École Hôtelière Savoie Leman in Thonon-les-Bains and participating in local competitions.
+Guichon was born to a Swiss mother and a French father and grew up on the Haute-Savoie–Romandy border near Geneva, Switzerland.
+He has one older brother and one younger brother.
+In 2005 at the age of 14, he began his culinary training at the École Hôtelière Savoie Leman in Thonon-les-Bains, France and participating in local competitions.
 He perfected his pastry-making skills working at the Wolfisberg bakery in Geneva.

 He took up an apprenticeship at the Maison Lenôtre in Paris.
 In 2010, he was awarded the title of Best Apprentice in France, by the council of the MOF association.

+Personal life

+Guichon is in a long-term relationship with life partner Ashley Rossi, an entrepreneur, fitness influencer, and fashion designer.
+The couple resides in Las Vegas, Nevada and work together on many businesses.

 Career

-After completing his training, Guichon was hired to run the Lenôtre boutique and school back in Cannes.
+After completing his training, Guichon was hired to run the Lenôtre boutique and school in Cannes on the French Riviera.
 He later returned to Paris to work as an executive pastry chef at the Hugo & Victor patisserie and chocolate shop; he reached the level of executive chef by the age of 21.